India women's cricket team in England in 2026

-The India women's cricket team is scheduled to tour England in May and June 2026 to play three Twenty20 International (T20I) matches against the England women's cricket team.
-The matches will serve as preparation for both teams ahead of the 2026 Women's T20 World Cup.
-Following the T20 World Cup, the teams will play a one-off Test match in July 2026 at Lord's in London.
-The Test match will run alongside the men's series between England and India.
+The India women's cricket team toured England in May and June 2026 to play three Twenty20 International (T20I) matches against the England women's cricket team.
+The matches served as preparation for both teams ahead of the 2026 Women's T20 World Cup.
+Following the T20 World Cup, the teams played a one-off Test match in July 2026 at Lord's in London.
+The Test match ran alongside the men's series between England and India.
 In July 2025, the England and Wales Cricket Board (ECB) confirmed the fixtures for the tour, as a part of the 2026 home international season.